shahedmehdawi/VetSystem/README.md

-# Software Security Project - A Productivity and Habit Tracker Desktop App
+# Pet Registraion & Management System for vet centres - A Software Security Project

-This is a software security course project about a desktop app mainly about note-taking, habit tracking and managing productivity.
+This is a software security project aimed at building a software for managing pets within vet centers using a secure and a well designed software infrastructure.
 ## Requirements

 > The Following Python Packages: